WorldWideTelescope/worldwide-telescope-lcapi-guide/content/sampleapplication/index.md

 using System.ComponentModel;
 using System.Data;
 using System.Drawing;
+using System.IO;
 using System.Linq;
+using System.Net;
+using System.Net.Sockets;
 using System.Text;
 using System.Windows.Forms;

-//
-// Added References
-//
-using System.IO;
-using System.Net;
-using System.Net.Sockets;
 using System.Xml;

 //